I beg to move,

 In raising this issue today, my hon.
 Friend has made the case for the Government to start measuring food insecurity across the whole of the UK.
-Her request was eloquently illustrated and reinforced by interventions from my hon.
+Her request was eloquently illustrated and reinforced in interventions from my hon.
 Friend the Member for Stoke-on-Trent North (Ruth Smeeth), my right hon.
 Friend the Member for Slough (Fiona Mactaggart), the hon.
-Members for South Down (Ms Ritchie), for Foyle (Mark Durkan) and for Upper Bann (David Simpson) and by the speech from the hon.
-Member for Strangford (Jim Shannon), who pointed out how, in the face of adversity, communities have come together and worked with groups such as the Trussell Trust to help people, which shows that, when the worst things happen to fellow human beings across the UK, it brings out the best in others.
+Members for South Down (Ms Ritchie), for Foyle (Mark Durkan) and for Upper Bann (David Simpson) and in the speech by the hon.
+Member for Strangford (Jim Shannon), who pointed out how, in the face of adversity, communities have come together and worked with groups such as the Trussell Trust to help people, showing that, when the worst things happen to fellow human beings across the UK, it brings out the best in others.

 I am glad to hear that the EFRA Committee is looking at food waste.
-Only last night, we had FareShare in Westminster, which is making a huge contribution by using 10,000 tonnes of the 270,000 tonnes a year of food waste and producing 65 million meals.
+Only last night, we had FareShare in Westminster.
+It is making a huge contribution by using 10,000 tonnes of the 270,000 tonnes a year of food waste and producing 65 million meals.
 That is wonderful, but, again, so much more could be done.

 We need look only at Hansard to see that hunger and food insecurity have been raised time and again with various Departments.
 We also know that, in response to questions, Ministers have, time and again, found an excuse not to introduce any kind of measurement.
 The fact remains, as has already been said, that food insecurity has not been measured in this country since 2003.
-It is totally unacceptable that, in the UK—I will say this again; it has been said twice before—more than 8 million people were reported to live in households with insufficient food in 2014.
-We know that that number must now be far larger.
+It is totally unacceptable that, in the UK—I will say this again; it has been said twice before—more than 8 million people lived in households reporting having insufficient food.
+That was back in 2014, and we know that that number must now be far larger.
 The statistics are nothing but shocking, and it is totally unacceptable that here, in the sixth largest economy in the world, in the 21st century, so many people are going hungry and, perhaps we should say, are starving.

 I congratulate all the organisations that have been mentioned that are working hard to combat the effects of food insecurity.
 I agree with the Food Foundation that the Government must conduct research to find out more about why certain groups are affected and how food insecurity affects food choices and people’s health so that they can put in place policies that can start to tackle the problem laid out by my hon.
 Friend the Member for South Shields.
 As we have heard, the devolved Administrations are taking steps individually to measure food inequality, but each is using a different method.
 What is really needed is a standard measure for food insecurity across the whole of our nation.